-DB Building Conservation is based in Essex and provides specialist repairs to listed and historical buildings in Norfolk, Suffolk, Cambridgeshire and Hertfordshire.
-Our expertise is in restoring timber framed houses, particularly through lime plastering & rendering and the use of traditional materials such as wattle and daub and lath and plaster.
+DB Building Conservation is based in Norfolk and provides specialist repairs to listed and historical buildings in Suffolk, Cambridgeshire, Essex and Hertfordshire.
+Our expertise is in restoring timber framed houses, particularly through lime plastering & rendering, timber frame repairs, and the use of traditional materials such as wattle and daub and lath and plaster.

 We are well versed in the increasing range of modern breathable and sustainable materials that can be used to repair and enhance historic buildings.
 These include insulating plasters, hemp lime mixes, wood fibre board and breathable decorative finishes such as limewash and clay paint.